Are there any advantageous to buying a house privately from a 'for sale by owner', otherwise known as a FSBO (FIZZBO)?

 will teach you what to look out for when viewing property, what to ask and expect from your realty agent.
 It will

 help you make a thoroughly informed decision.
 Learn how to buy and sell like a pro.
-When spending big money,
+When spending big money, it's best to make informed choices.
+A small investment of your time could conceivably save you thousands of dollars and a ton of stress.

 Available virtually everywhere print and e-books are sold.